NexusMutual/docs/docs/overview/resources/faq.md

 Your NXM can be burned to facilitate claim payouts if members who purchased cover from the staking pool file successful claims.

-If a claim is filed and approved by claims assessors, then the staked NXM allocated to the relevant cover product is burned proportionally across all stakers.
+If a claim is filed and approved by claim assessors, then the staked NXM allocated to the relevant cover product is burned proportionally across all stakers.

 Learn more in the [Staking](/protocol/staking/#risk-of-nxm-burns) section.